mld-0/datetimescan/README.md

-        --only_format       [format] Only use given datetime format --exclude_format    [format] Do not use given datetime format --assumetz          [tz] Timezone to assume where not given (default=system)
+        --only_format       [format] Only use given datetime format --exclude_format    [format] Do not use given datetime format --assumetz          [tz] Timezone to assume where not given (default=system) --no_future         Error for datetimes in the future --no_unsorted       Error for datetimes not in order

 Commands